xthemadgenius/btcrec-cli/docs/GPU_Acceleration.md

 ## PyOpenCL Installation for Windows

- 1. Install the latest Nvidia driver package for your GPU...
+ 1. Install the latest driver package for your GPU...
 Nothing else will work without this...
  2. Download the latest version of PyOpenCL for OpenCL 1.2 and Python 3, either the 32-bit version or the 64-bit version to match the version of Python you installed, from here: <http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl>.
 For best compatibility, be sure to select a version for OpenCL 1.2 *and no later* (look for "cl12" in the file name, and also look for the numbers to maych your python version (eg: "38" to match Python 3.8).

     As of this writing, the 32-bit and 64-bit versions, for OpenCL 1.2 and Python 3.8 are named respectively: